Skip to main content

 A Great Market Made Better

 In July 2017, the City of Rochester Public Market completed $8.5 million in renovations and additions that improved and expanded Market amenities and the experience for vendors, shoppers and businesses.
-This project added a new covered outdoor vending shed, a new replacement indoor vending shed (13,000 square feet), and four new stand-alone food stand structures.
-This project has added 46 additional outdoor/covered vendor stalls so more vendors and a greater volume and diversity of products can be offered at the Market.
+This project added a new covered outdoor vending shed ("D" Shed), a new 13,000-square foot replacement indoor vending shed ("B" Shed), and four new stand-alone food stand structures.
+This project added 46 additional outdoor/covered vendor stalls, allowing more vendors and a greater volume and diversity of products offered at the Market.
 In addition, more restrooms and other amenities have been added to improve comfort and experience for visitors and vendors.

 Read below for more details on the phases and elements of the entire project.